 Interest has been expressed in providing or requiring electric vehicle charging stations in the Village Center (provide as community amenity or allow as private business or require as part of new development).
-An approach should be developed and the following parameters might be considered:
+The Federal Highway Administration recently designated Route 7 as an alternative fuel corridor and there is likely to be support for installing EV chargers in the future.
+An approach should be developed for Kent and the following parameters might be considered:

 - 1. Investigate what type(s) of electric vehicle charging stations to incorporate into the Village Center: - a.
 Level 1 (8+ hour charge @ 120V) - b.
 Level 2 (2+ hour charge @ 240V) - c.
 Level 3 (0.5 hour charge @ 480V) [connectors are not universally consistent yet should charge for this to encourage turnover of spaces] - 2.
 Identify location(s) for electric vehicle charging stations in the Village Center: - a.
-Spaces located wherever opportunities arise, - Spaces in each of the four quadrants of the Village Center for distribution of visitor traffic - c.
+Spaces located wherever opportunities arise, - b.
+Spaces in each of the four quadrants of the Village Center for distribution of visitor traffic - c.
 Spaces in a central location for convenience of users - d.
 A combination of the above